Get

 Conclusion

-Cats should not rely on fruits and vegetables to satisfy their nutritional needs because they are obligate carnivores.
-However, many fruits and veggies, like the ones outlined here, won’t hurt your cat and can add to their nutrition in the long run.
+Cats should not rely on fruits and vegetables to satisfy any of their nutritional needs because they are obligate carnivores.
+However, many fruits and veggies, like the ones outlined here, are safe to be offered in moderation and occasionally, as long as your cat doesn’t suffer from any health issues or according to your vet’s advice.

 Related Reads: